-A TO West Willon Housing 1 100000 Itouu Description of stage Estimated cost to deliver the stage Indicative timeframe to deliver stage and start date Potential funding source Scheme Development Scheme developmentwork to SOBC £1.209m Jan 2018- March 2021 Already funded byBRP, NCC and KLWNBC Feasibility work on scheme has begun to identify options Scheme development work to OBC and planning application £1.949m April 2021 - October 2022 If SOBC is approved will be funded by DfT (85%) with theremainder from BRP, NCC and KLWNBC Feasibility/developm ent work underway on preferred option Full Business Case (FBC) and detailed design and procurement to start of works TBC November 2022 to Q 2 2025 If the SOBC is approved will be funded by DfT(85%) with the remainder from BRP, NCC and KLWNBC.
-Funding for construction is anticipated from the DfTMajor Road Network fund with the local contributionfrom developers.
-Homes England support may also be available in the form of loans or grants Project is shovel ready
+Description of stage Estimated cost to deliver the stage timeframe to deliver stage and start date Potential funding source Scheme Development Scheme development work to OBC and planning application £1.149m August 2022 - March 2023 DfT are contributing £698k towards the cost with the remainder from BRP, NCC and BCKLWN Feasibility/ development work on preferred option Full Business Case (FBC) and detailed design and procurement to start of works TBC September 2023 - September 2024 DfT are likely to contribute two thirds of the cost of the detailed design and FBC costs with the remainder from BRP, NCC and BCKLWN.
+Funding for construction is anticipated from the DfT MRN fund with the local contribution from developers.
+Homes England support may also be available in the form of loans or grants.
+Project will be shovel ready when statutory approvals and a procurement contract are in place